-funds IEA 6 USD 4 trillion annually by 2030 Getting the world on track for net zero emissions by 2050 requires nearly USD 4 trillion additional investment annually by 2030 from current levels (USD 1 trillion on average during 2016 to 2020).
-Required Japan Clean Energy Strategy 7 JPY 150 trillion over the next 10 years Approximately JPY 150 trillion (approx. JPY 17 trillion in a single year in 2030) of investment will be needed over the next 10 years to achieve carbon neutrality by 2050, under certain assumptions. (estimation and only key areas of investment)
+Required funds Global IEA USD 4 trillion annually by 2030 Getting the world on track for net zero emissions by 2050 requires nearly USD 4 trillion additional investment annually by 2030 from current levels (USD 1 trillion on average during 2016 to 2020).
+Japan GX Promotion Strategy JPY 150 trillion over the next 10 years Based on the trial calculation from the Clean Energy Strategy Interim Report (May 2022) with the amounts of decarbonisation-related investments in major sectors accumulated under specified assumptions, investing over 150 trillion yen will be necessary in the next ten years to achieve carbon neutrality in 2050.

 The banking industry, as the key financial intermediary, needs to play a new role to support clients' Just Transition in addition to the traditional roles.
+To enhance efforts through cooperation between public and private sectors, the banking industry will contribute to the establishment of a GX promotion Agency (scheduled in FY 2024) and support other activities.